 \section{Proof of Theorem \ref{mainthm}}

 Let $(M, D, g_1)$ be a sub-Riemannian metric satisfying the assumptions of Theorem \ref{mainthm}.
 Assume that $g_2$ is a sub-Riemannian metric that is affinely equivalent and non-constantly proportional to $g_1$ in a neighborhood $U$ of a point $q_0$.
 Let $k$ be the number of distinct eigenvalues of the transition operators of the pair of metrics $(g_1, g_2)$.
 As mentioned after Proposition \ref{le:constant_alphai} $k$ is constant on $U$ and by Remark \ref{ad_surj_for any_rem} we have $2\leq k\leq \hat k$.
-Let sub-distributions $D_i$, $i\in [1:k]$ are defined by \eqref{eigendecomp}, and the algebras $\mathfrak{m}^i(q)$ are as in \eqref{weakdecompsymb_1}-\eqref{weakdecompsymb_2}.
+Consider the sub-distributions $D_i$, $i\in [1:k]$ defined by \eqref{eigendecomp}, and the algebras $\mathfrak{m}^i(q)$ as in \eqref{weakdecompsymb_1}-\eqref{weakdecompsymb_2}.
 Hence

 By Remark \ref{sum_ad_surj} the algebra $\mathfrak m^i$ for every $i\in [1:k]$ is ad-surjective.